mdb1/mdb1.github.io/_posts/2023-11-26-streamlining-life.markdown

 ## Bedroom

-- **Device-Free Zone:** I avoid electronic devices in the bedroom, using my Apple Watch for alarms.
+- **Device-Free Zone:** I avoid electronic devices in the bedroom.
+The only exception is my Apple Watch, which I use for the silent alarm to wake up (it vibrates on my wrist).

 ## Groceries